Christmas Sale 2025

 K'gari (Fraser Island) / Hervey Bay

-After breakfast this morning, you’ll head to the stunning K'gari (previously known as Fraser Island) by ferry for a day trip.
+After breakfast this morning, you’ll head to the island of K'gari (previously known as Fraser Island) by ferry for a daytrip.
 The name change is a major milestone in a long-running campaign by the Butchulla people, whose original name for this place means ‘paradise’ – and you’ll soon see why.
-Set off on an adventure through the breathtaking landscape.
-Start off with an adventurous drive along 75 Mile Beach Road – one of the best coastal drives in the country.
-Take a refreshing dive into the crystal-clear water of Boorangoora (Lake McKenzie) – an island icon.
-The lake is world famous for its turquoise colours and delicate white, 92% pure silica sand.
-Take another dip, this time in the fresh waters of Eli Creek, then visit the Maheno shipwreck and the coloured sands of the pinnacles.
-From tropical dense rainforest to wild offshore waters, you’ll witness the contrasting fauna and terrain of this truly unique island as you venture across undulating dunes and vast golden beaches in search of the iconic outback creature – the dingo.
-Tonight, head back to Hervey Bay where you can rest and recharge.
+Set off on an adventure through the landscape, starting with an adventurous drive along the sand roads of 75 Mile Beach Road.
+Then, take a dive into the clear rainwater lake of Boorangoora (Lake McKenzie), famous for its turqouise water filtered by its 92 per cent pure silica sand.
+Head over to another of the island’s safe swimming spots, the fresh waters of Eli Creek, before a visit to the Maheno shipwreck and coloured sands of the pinnacles.
+Tonight, head back to Hervey Bay for a free evening to rest and recharge.

 • Day 3